From Carl Shires

 Spying is divided by professionals into two main types: human intelligence

 gathering (HUMINT) and electronic intelligence gathering (ELINT).
-As the

 names imply, HUMINT relies on human operatives, and ELINT relies on